-Total of harvest in ocean, Columbia River, lower Cowlitz River, and Upper Cowlitz Subbasin fisheries.
+&lt;sup>2 Total of harvest in ocean, Columbia River, lower Cowlitz River, and Upper Cowlitz Subbasin fisheries.

-Sum of Lower Cowlitz Subbasin harvest, returns to hatchery, and spawning in nature in Lower Cowlitz Subbasin.
-Calculated as number transported to the Upper Cowlitz Subbasin minus harvest in the Upper Cowlitz Subbasin,
+&lt;sup>3 Sum of Lower Cowlitz Subbasin harvest, returns to hatchery, and spawning in nature in Lower Cowlitz Subbasin.

-12% fallback, and 10% pre-spawn mortality.
+&lt;sup>4 Calculated as number transported to the Upper Cowlitz Subbasin minus harvest in the Upper Cowlitz Subbasin, 12% fallback, and 10% pre-spawn mortality.

 Historically, Cowlitz River fall Chinook Salmon were distributed from the mouth of the Cowlitz River upstream in mainstem Cowlitz River and larger tributaries (WDF and WDG 1948, WDF 1951, Thompson and Rothfus 1969).
-Construction of Mayfield Dam (rkm 83.7) in 1961-1963 and subsequent cessation of upstream transport of adults in 1976 blocked access to the spawning grounds above Mayfield Dam, when fall Chinook Salmon to continue above Mayfield Dam until 1981, when the Upper Cowlitz Subbasin fall Chinook Salmon population became functionally extinct.
-Fall Chinook Salmon transport above Mayfield Dam (mostly, but not exclusively, to the Tilton River) resumed in 1996 and the current spawning distribution of the

-Lower Cowlitz Subbasin population includes the Cowlitz River mainstem from its mouth upstream to Barrier Dam (rkm 81) and the Tilton Subbasin.
-In the mainstem lower Cowlitz River, spawning is concentrated between Toledo Bridge and Cowlitz Salmon Hatchery Barrier Dam (rkm 55-81; Figure 3.0-1; Klett et al. 2013).
-Small numbers of fall Chinook Salmon have also been observed spawning below the weirs in the lower reaches of Delameter and Olequa creeks (Gleizes et al. 2014).
+Construction of Mayfield Dam (rkm 83.7) in 1961-1963 and subsequent cessation of upstream transport of adults in 1976 blocked access to the spawning grounds above Mayfield Dam.
+Fall Chinook Salmon continued above Mayfield Dam. until 1981, when the Upper Cowlitz Subbasin fall Chinook Salmon population became functionally extinct.
+Fall Chinook Salmon transport above Mayfield Dam (mostly, but not exclusively, to the Tilton River) resumed in 1996 and the current spawning distribution of the Lower Cowlitz Subbasin population includes the Cowlitz River mainstem from its mouth upstream to Barrier Dam (rkm 81) and the Tilton Subbasin.
+In the mainstem lower Cowlitz River, spawning is concentrated between the I-5 Bridge and the Barrier Dam (rkm 55-81; Figure 3.0-1; Klett et al. 2013).
+Small numbers of fall Chinook Salmon have also been observed spawning below the weirs in the lower reaches of Delameter and Olegua creeks (Gleizes et al. 2014).
 In 1998, 2001, and from 2010-2016, fall Chinook Salmon were also released upstream of Cowlitz Falls Dam in Lake Scanewa, the upper Cowlitz River, and the Cispus River.
-However, transport of fall Chinook Salmon upstream of Cowlitz Falls Dam has been suspended since 2017 and will remain so for the period of this FHMP.
+However, transport of fall Chinook Salmon upstream of Cowlitz Falls Dam has been suspended since 2017 and is intended to remain so for the period of this FHMP.

-Prior to mass marking of the hatchery salmon in 2011, estimates of natural production from the Lower Cowlitz Subbasin were unreliable because only a small fraction of the hatcheryorigin salmon were marked, so we have presented data only since 2011.
-Since the implementation of mass marking, the estimate of total natural-origin salmon for this population has improved but is still subject to error associated with: (1) spawning or harvest observations in the Lower Cowlitz Subbasin of unmarked fall Chinook Salmon that originated from upstream of Mayfield Dam; (2) collection of unmarked fall Chinook Salmon at Cowlitz Salmon Hatchery that originated from the Lower Cowlitz Subbasin (all natural-origin salmon captured at Cowlitz Salmon Hatchery are assumed to have originated from above Mayfield Dam); and (3) spawning or harvest observations in the Lower Cowlitz Subbasin of unmarked fall Chinook Salmon that originated from outside the Cowlitz Basin.
+Prior to mass marking of the hatchery fall Chinook Salmon taking full effect in 2011 adult returns, estimates of natural production from the Lower Cowlitz Subbasin were less certain because only a small fraction of the hatchery-origin salmon were marked, so we have presented data only since 2011.
+Since the implementation of mass marking, the estimate of total natural-origin fall Chinook Salmon for this population has improved but is still subject to error associated with: (1) spawning or harvest observations in the Lower Cowlitz Subbasin of unmarked fall Chinook Salmon that originated from upstream of Mayfield Dam; (2) collection of unmarked fall Chinook Salmon at the Barrier Dam Adult Facility that originated from the Lower Cowlitz Subbasin (all natural-origin salmon captured at the Barrier Dam Adult Facility are currently assumed to have originated from above Mayfield Dam); and (3) spawning or harvest observations in the Lower Cowlitz Subbasin of unmarked fall Chinook Salmon that originated from outside the Cowlitz Basin.